pablodorin/pablodorin/README.md

 ---

->Code is like humor.
+>"Code is like humor.
 When you have to explain it, it’s bad." — Cory House
 >"The best way to get a project done faster is to start sooner." — Jim Highsmith